webdevelukas/klubcms/README.md

 # Masterpiece

-For my first steps as Webdeveloper, I try to build a CMS especially for sportsclubs.
+For my first steps as Webdeveloper, I try to build a CMS especially for sportsclubs -> "klubCMS".

 ## Usage